zruncho3d/tri-zero/Mods/hbo/SkirtsCollection/README.md

 I'm using this switch to reset a BTT PSU relays.

 The switch in the cad is a standard 7mm momentary switch that is easy to source even from local providers.
-Make sure to get a Normaly OPEN (NO) switch if you plan to use it with the BTT PSU Relays.
+Make sure to get a Normally OPEN (NO) switch if you plan to use it with the BTT PSU Relays.
 (A Relays mount and firmware configs are in preparation)

 ![Printed Panel](Images/reset-switch.png)